 If you are a university graduate who wants to pause awhile or add to your undergraduate education before applying to veterinary schools, a “gap year” may include working in an animal field or attending a healthcare master’s program or postbaccalaureate pre-vet program.
 A gap year is often more than one calendar year.

 You may be curious to know how long does it take to become a vet, and what schooling is involved after completing your undergraduate degree.
 A typical DVM program curriculum spans four years.
 At Ross Vet, we offer an accelerated program designed to take 3.25 years.
 This includes ten semesters of learning experiences.
 Your first seven semesters are spent on campus in St. Kitts completing 130 semester credit hours of specifically prescribed coursework.
 Throughout the program, you are guided through intensive science classes that teach professional, research, and veterinary skills.
 You also learn about diseases, diagnosis and treatment concepts, and the structure and functions of an animal’s body.
 You also spend significant time in clinical practice gaining hands-on experience with patients.
 DVM program classes may include:

 - Animal Production Systems

 - Structure and Function

-At RUSVM you are required to complete a minimum of 45 weeks of supervised and evaluated clinical curriculum at an affiliated school to be eligible for graduation.
+At Ross Vet, you are required to complete a minimum of 45 weeks of supervised and evaluated clinical curriculum at an affiliated school to be eligible for graduation.
 Your clinical experience includes successfully completing 20 weeks of core rotations.
 The remaining time is dedicated to a combination of electives and externships to expose you to a broad range of skills from different specializations.
 Each clinical rotation lasts 6 to 8 weeks, and each student rotates through the different services.
-The final year of veterinary school is dedicated to creating “practice ready” students through hands-on training in clinical laboratories and animal hospitals.
-During that time, they may learn:
+The final year of veterinary school is dedicated to creating “practice-ready” students through hands-on training in clinical laboratories and animal hospitals that best prepare you for how to be a veterinarian.
+During that time, you may learn:

 - Animal Handling